 This section focuses on financial projections for the food truck company.
 It offers information about how your business will perform.
 Your financial information should address your break-even point and how you will exceed that amount.

 The owners and investors must know how much money it will take to cover expenses, much less see a profit.

 This section should also include:

 - Monthly expenses for the business for supplies, employees, and more

 - Variable costs of goods, gasoline, truck maintenance, and more

 - Projected revenue

-All of this information should be backed up with hard data provided by your market research.
+This information should be backed up with complex data from your market research.

 - Potential vending locations

 - Business licensing and other legal requirements